michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

 ### Foreign Earned Income Exclusion (FEIE) / Foreign Tax Credit (FTC)

-You can qualify FEIE by passing either:
+You can qualify Foreign Earned Income Exclusion by passing either:

-- Bona Fide Residence Test: You must have lived in a foreign country for an uninterrupted period that includes a full tax year (January 1 to December 31).
+- Bona Fide Residence Test: To qualify, you must have established a residence in a foreign country and lived there for an uninterrupted period that includes an entire tax year (January 1 to December 31).
+You need to demonstrate an intention to stay in the foreign country indefinitely or for an extended period, integrating into the local community and lifestyle.
+Paying local taxes may help support your claim, but it is not a strict requirement.

-- Physical Presence Test: You must be physically present in a foreign country or countries for 330 full days during any consecutive 12-month period that includes some days in current year.
+- Physical Presence Test: You must be physically present in a foreign country or countries for at least 330 full days during any consecutive 12-month period.
+This 12-month period does not need to be entirely within the current year, but it must include part of the current year to claim the exclusion for that year.
+This test qualifies you for a prorated exclusion based on the number of qualifying days in the year.

+Additionallu, you can generally claim the Foreign Tax Credit for foreign taxes paid on income included in your U.S. tax return that is not excluded under the Foreign Earned Income Exclusion.

 /* If you have any foreign names or addresses, please provide them in the original language in addition to the English translation.
 If I am familiar with a standard translation, I will use it. */